danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/EventFrameApi.md

 [**updateSecurityEntry**](EventFrameApi.md#updatesecurityentry) | **PUT** /eventframes/{webId}/securityentries/{name} | Update a security entry owned by the event frame.
 [**deleteSecurityEntry**](EventFrameApi.md#deletesecurityentry) | **DELETE** /eventframes/{webId}/securityentries/{name} | Delete a security entry owned by the event frame.
 [**getMultiple**](EventFrameApi.md#getmultiple) | **GET** /eventframes/multiple | Retrieve multiple event frames by web ids or paths.
+[**getEventFramesQuery**](EventFrameApi.md#geteventframesquery) | **GET** /eventframes/search | Retrieve event frames based on the specified conditions.
+Returns event frames using the specified search query string.
 [**createSearchByAttribute**](EventFrameApi.md#createsearchbyattribute) | **POST** /eventframes/searchbyattribute | Create a link for a "Search EventFrames By Attribute Value" operation, whose queries are specified in the request content.
 The SearchRoot is specified by the Web Id of the root EventFrame.
 If the SearchRoot is not specified, then the search starts at the Asset Database.
 ElementTemplate must be provided as the Web ID of the ElementTemplate, which are used to create the EventFrames.
 All the attributes in the queries must be defined as AttributeTemplates on the ElementTemplate.
 An array of attribute value queries are ANDed together to find the desired Element objects.
 At least one value query must be specified.
 There are limitations on SearchOperators.
 [**executeSearchByAttribute**](EventFrameApi.md#executesearchbyattribute) | **GET** /eventframes/searchbyattribute/{searchId} | Execute a "Search EventFrames By Attribute Value" operation.

 # **getByPath**
-> getByPath(path: string, selectedFields?: string, extraHttpRequestParams?: any)
+> getByPath(path: string, selectedFields?: string, webIdType?: string, extraHttpRequestParams?: any)

 Retrieve an event frame by path.